pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 Projects like [Maven](https://maven.apache.org/), at compile-time by helping managing dependencies, and [OSGi (Open Services Gateway initiative)](https://en.wikipedia.org/wiki/OSGi), at runtime with JARs annotated with metadata that declares which packages to export and import from other annotated JARs, had helped us mitigate those classpath problems.

-The JPMS doesn't intend to completely replace those projects (we'll talk about Maven in particular in a later section), but Java now has the necessary information to throw not only a compile-time error if a module is not present or visible but also a runtime error when trying to start an application without having access to all the modules it needs or with duplicate modules.
+The JPMS doesn't intend to completely replace those projects (we'll talk about Maven in particular in a later section), but Java now has the necessary information to throw not only a compile-time error if a module is not present or visible but also a runtime error when trying to start an application without having access to all the modules it needs or when there's duplicate modules.

-A third problem is the deployment size of Java application.
+The third problem is the deployment size of Java application.
 Even a simple *Hello World* program requires a full JRE installation with the `rt.jar` file (at around 50 MB) that contains almost all the standard Java classes.

 As said before, in addition to offering a module system for our applications, the JPMS modularizes the JDK itself and with the help of a tool, [jlink](https://docs.oracle.com/javase/9/tools/jlink.htm), we can create a custom JDK with only the modules we need.

-And if your application is not ready yet to use modules, there's no problem, the use of modules is optional.
+In addition, there's no problem if your application is not ready yet to use modules, the use of modules is optional.
 Java 9 is backward compatible, if there's no modules information, Java will use the classpath as usual.
 Besides, an application can even mix a module path and a classpath.

 Having explained what a module is and what problems it solves, let's dive into creating our first module.